 Procore integration process differs from other platforms.
 The current Revizto API connects with Procore Docs.
 This requires the use of bulk editor and file mirroring tools also mentioned in the video provided above.

-If your firm does not accommodate the document management platforms listed above, documents can also be manually uploaded from a local machine, server, or desktop synced application. (ex.
-DropBox) - Manual document uploads may have varying factors, please reach out to you technical rep. to be advised on the best suggestion.
+If your firm does not accommodate the document management platforms listed above, documents can also be manually uploaded from a local machine, server, or desktop-synced application. (ex.
+DropBox) - Manual document uploads may have varying factors, please reach out to your technical rep. to be advised on the best suggestion.

 Users have two choices how to add team members to a Revizto project.

 1. Directly from Revizto

 By Navigating to the “share button” within the project users will be taken to a new window where they will see a search bar at the top of the page.
 Here users can type the email address of team members, set their access level that is dependent on their role, and select “invite”.
 Other users who are invited to a Revizto project will receive an email to download, install, and navigate to the new project.